 Work demonstrates an ability to research, find and capture in a technically competent, concise, well composed and visually compelling manner the gamut of human experience in a variety of formats.

-Photojournalism concentration students are required to take introductory courses in writing, digital skills and reporting as well as courses in basic photography and news photography.
+Photojournalism and Documentary Photography concentration students are required to take introductory courses in writing, digital skills and reporting as well as courses in basic photography and news photography.
 All students are required to take courses in multimedia journalism.
 Photojournalism students gain expertise in lighting and telling stories through photographs.
 To understand the role of journalism in society, students also are required to take courses in mass media, journalism ethics and law, and cultural diversity.
 Students are strongly urged to develop speaking, writing, and listening competency in a second language.

 Both JOUR 409 and 609 are CR/NR grading only.